Hub1i/Hub1i/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm a beginner programmer currently learning and improving my skills.
-I'm in my second year of technical school, where I focus on software development and IT-related topics.
+I'm a intermediate programmer currently learning and improving my skills.
+I'm in my third year of technical school, where I focus on software development and IT-related topics.

 ## 🚀 Technologies & Tools